gfx/ruby-regexp_trie/README.md

 ## Description

-RegexpTrie takes an arbitrary number of regular expressions and assembles them into a single regular expression (or RE) that matches all that the individual REs match.
+`RegexpTrie` takes an arbitrary number of regular expressions and assembles them into a single regular expression (or RE) that matches all that the individual REs match.

-In other words, this library provides a limited but optimized version of `Regexp.union()`.
+In other words, this library provides a limited but optimized version of `Regexp.union()`, even thouh there are some incompatibilities with it.

 ## Installation